CryptoRodeo/DesignPatterns/README.md

 #### Composite:
 - describes that a group of objects are to be treated in the same manner as a single instance of an object:
   -TL;DR:  allows individual objects to be treated in a uniform manner.

+  #### Decorator:
+  - Dynamically changes the behavior of an object at run time by wrapping it in a decorator class object.

 ### Behavioral